 Despite the loss of Government funding in 2011, Aimhigher has continued in our local area as a partnership of secondary schools, colleges and higher education institutions, plus organisations providing information, advice and guidance on learning and work, along with Local Authorities.
-The partnership is funded by these partners, and in particular by five higher education institutions:
+The partnership is funded by these partners, four of whom participate in the Aimhigher Mentoring Scheme:

-Aston University Birmingham City University University College Birmingham The University of Birmingham The University of Worcester.
+Aston University Birmingham City University University College Birmingham The University of Birmingham.